 Many states require that massage therapists be licensed before they practice.
 Requirements vary by state, but this usually requires graduating from an accredited training program and passing a state-recognized exam.
 Some states use their own exams, while others recognize national exams including the National Certification Board for Therapeutic Massage and Bodywork's exam and the Federation of State Massage Therapy Boards' Massage and Bodywork Licensing Examination.

 Career and Salary Outlook

-In 2012, the U.S. Bureau of Labor Statistics (BLS) said that massage therapists would see an employment growth of 23% between 2012 and 2022 due to the increasing number of spas and massage clinics (www.bls.gov).
-In May 2013, the BLS reported that massage therapists earned a median annual wage of $35,920.
+The U.S. Bureau of Labor Statistics (BLS) said that massage therapists would see an employment growth of 22% between 2014 and 2024 due to the increasing number of spas and massage clinics (www.bls.gov).
+In May 2015, the BLS reported that massage therapists earned a median annual wage of $38,040.
 Although the majority of massage therapists worked in personal care services, those working for ambulatory health care services earned the highest wages.

 Most states require licensing for clinical massage therapists.
 Licensing requirements usually include completing formal training and passing an examination.
 According to the U.S. Bureau of Labor Statistics, the job growth outlook for massage therapists will be much faster than the job market as a whole.